product-noob/product-noob.github.io/_posts/2022-01-12-National Health Stack.md

 **Stage 3: Data Empowerment through DEPA**

 Solving for the primitives of identity and payments, led to India becoming data-rich.
-People from both organised to semi and unorganised sectors including small shopkeepers, MSMEs, entrepreneurs and gig economy workers started generating digital data.
-It is so easy these days to send/ collect money using UPI.
+People from organised to semi and un-organised sectors including small shopkeepers, MSMEs, entrepreneurs and gig economy workers started generating digital payments footprint.
 This digital footprint could be used, for the first time, to provide evidence that builds trust with institutions.
-This could also enable better access to services that could meaningfully improve people’s lives and all this eventually leads a need to solving for **data ownership**.
+This could also enable better access to services that could meaningfully improve people’s lives and all this eventually creates a need to solve for **data ownership**.

 The third and the final piece of India Stack focuses on establishing a new model for data governance in India.
 This is somewhat similar to what **[GPDR](https://gdpr.eu/what-is-gdpr/)** is for EU citizens.

 _To understand why this is needed, think of a practical situation where you apply for a loan and the loan provider asks for your last 3 month bank statements.
-Have you also felt uncomfortable sharing these?
+Like me, have you also felt uncomfortable sharing these?
 After all, they just need to verify your income to ensure you are capable to pay back your EMIs.
 Another problem in this regard is what if you receive income in multiple bank accounts, how do you prove your credit worthiness?_

-This is what the third pillar of India Stack aims to solve by putting users in control and ownership of their data.
+This is what the DEPA aims to solve by putting users in control and ownership of their data.
 This is done by freeing up data from the ownership of those who generate it and putting the actual owners on that data in control.
 It solves to ensure that users should not struggle to access or share their data from institutions

 > *DEPA replaces costly and cumbersome data access and sharing practices that disempower individuals, such as bulk printout notarisation and physical submission, screen scraping, username/password sharing, and terms and conditions forms providing blanket consent.* - DEPA Consultation Paper
 >

+There is still a lot happening on this layer with an impending legislation under **[PDP Bill](https://www.meity.gov.in/writereaddata/files/Personal_Data_Protection_Bill,2018.pdf)** (Personal Data Protection) and many things are currently being build and enabled.
+The one which is most striking is the [Account Aggregator Framework](https://setu.co/data/account-aggregator) which is meant to solve for how we share our financial data.

 <figure>
 <img src="/images/Health_Stack_7.png" alt="The three layers of India Stack.
 Source: iSPIRT" class="center">
 <figcaption>The three layers of India Stack.
 Source: iSPIRT</figcaption>